swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ### Global-actor isolation and instance members

-The main problem with global-actor isolation on the stored properties of a nominal type is that an impossible isolation requirement can be constructed.
-The isolation needed for a type's non-delegating initializers is the union of all isolation applied to its stored properties that *specifically* have a default value.
-It must be valid to meld together the expressions for each of the default values and place them into an initializer.
-If there is more than one unique global-actor required among those expressions, then the initializer cannot be defined.
-In addition, a non-async and non-delegating initializer's isolation must match the isolation of the union of its stored properties that have default values, or vice-versa.
+The main problem with global-actor isolation on the stored properties of a type is that, if the property is isolated to a global actor, then its default-value expression is also isolated to that actor.
+Since global-actor isolation can be applied independently to each stored property, an impossible isolation requirement can be constructed.
+The isolation needed for a type's non-delegating *and* non-async initializers is the union of all isolation applied to its stored properties that have a default value.
+That's because a non-async initializer cannot hop to any executor, and a function cannot be isolated to two global actors.
+Currently, Swift 5.5 accepts programs with these impossible requirements.

-We propose the following rule that provides maximal use of default values, while excluding all problematic cases:
+To fix this problem, we propose the following rule that provides maximal use of default values, while excluding the problematic cases described earlier:

->For a given type, the isolation of all non-async and non-delegating initializers must be compatible with the isolation of stored properties with default values.
-An isolated property is *compatible* if all such initializers have the same isolation.
+>For a given type with some stored property, a default value can only be provided if the isolation of the property is *compatible* with the isolation of all non-async and non-delegating initializers of that type.
+An isolated property is *compatible* if it is not isolated, or all such initializers have the same isolation.

 Formally, "compatible" could be defined as a relation.
 If `I` and `P` are sets of isolations for each relevant initializer and stored property, respectively, then *compatible* is a relation over the Cartesian product `I x P`.
 A pair `(i, p)` in `I x P` is *compatible* if any of these are true:

   - The isolations are equal (`i == p`).
   - The property is nonisolated (`p == nonisolated`).

+This rule is sound under a separate compilation model, because neither stored properties nor non-delegating initializers can be defined in type extensions.
+Furthermore, this compatability rule does not extend to the inherited stored properties or designated initializers of a subclass.
+Only the designated initializers of a class must be compatible with its own stored properties.

 #### Removing Redundant Isolation